-Responsibility for maintaining the academic structure in the single source of truth is shared by APIR and the Office of the Registrar.
+Responsibility for maintaining the academic structure in the single source of truth is shared by Academic Planning and Institutional Research (APIR) and the Office of the Registrar.

 Having a single, codified source for information about the academic structure:

 - Makes it clear how schools and colleges are related to departments, how departments are related to academic plans and subplans, and how departments are related to curricular subjects.